Mitra98t/Flavor/nova_script_book/src/introduction.md

 # Introduction

-In this book, we will follow my attempt at buinding a simple programming language.
+In this book, we will follow my attempt at building a simple programming language.
 It is not my first time attempting such a project, but it is the first time doing it in a structured way while sharing the process and the code.